Once a symbol of affluence, the turfgrass lawn has become ubiquitous, commonplace. Let’s make our yards the envy of the neighborhood and be green.

 I propose the American yard of the 21st century have a sense of place, of belonging; fitting the flora, fauna, and climate of the home’s region.

 Native and adaptive grasses, plants, shrubs, flowers, and trees are essential.
 First, they are local and help us achieve a sense of place in our yard.
 Second, native and adaptive plants have already invested a lot of time and energy evolving to flourish in our particular area’s soil and climate, rainfall or lack thereof, and have built-in pest resistance, thus they do not require undo amounts of water or a lot of human and chemical intervention.

-Fortunately there are many alternatives to turf grass lawns.
+Fortunately, there are many alternatives to turfgrass lawns.
 One is sure to meet just about everyone’s climate conditions, individual taste, yard care abilities, and wallet.
-There is no point in removing a turf grass lawn only to install a another water hungry landscape that requires just a many chemicals, so choose native and adaptive plants that meet your aesthetic and design criteria.
+There is no point in removing a turfgrass lawn only to install a another water hungry landscape that requires just as many chemicals, so choose native and adaptive plants that meet your aesthetic and design criteria.

 A rock garden is a good choice for those wanting to make a visual statement and be water wise.
 Intricate or seemingly random designs can be achieved with various sizes of boulders, rocks, stones, pebbles, and sand, interspersed with interesting plants.
 Succulents with their bold symmetrical shapes are popular rock garden plants.

 A tapestry garden mixes sweeps of low growing ground covers with annuals and perennials in an interpretation of the English cottage garden that many Americans seem to admire.
 A carpet garden is a variation of a tapestry garden and contains broad areas of one or a few types of plants that provide a uniform look.